ProjectOpenSea/opensea-js/README.md

 New in version 0.4, OpenSea.js allows to you easily create an affiliate program in just a few lines of JavaScript!
 It's the crypto-equivalent of bounty hunting 💰

-You can use this to **win between 1% and 50%** of the sale price of any listing, both for assets and bundles.
+You can use this to **win at least 1%** of the sale price of any listing, both for assets and bundles.
 You can also allow users to win bounties by referring your items for sale.

 ### Referring listings